Absolute Justice: Reception

 Reviews for the episode were generally mixed.
-Carlos Delgado of IFMagazine gave the episode a B+, stating, "'Absolute Justice' was ambitious.
+Carlos Delgado of IFMagazine gave the episode a B+, stating that "'Absolute Justice' was ambitious.
 A two hour defibrillation trying to restore a pulse to a show that had been relegated to the Friday night death slot.
 It takes guts to air something that could so easily make or break a season.
 Two hours of garbage, the show is done.
-Two hours of comic book bliss, well, let’s just say contracts might be written up that very night to secure the next phase of the Man of Steel’s odyssey.
-Yes, it was that big."
+Two hours of comic book bliss, well, let's just say contracts might be written up that very night to secure the next phase of the Man of Steel's odyssey.
+Yes, it was that big".
 He said that Icicle was a weak antagonist but mentioned that "Absolute Justice" was a success.
-Anthony Ocasio from ScreenRant went as far as deeming "Absolute Justice" one of the best episodes of Smallville in its nine years of being on the air, writing "It was wonderful to see that guest characters could be on Smallville with a backstory that’s more than the normal “guess who just happened to come to Metropolis".
-He voiced his opinion against the antagonist, Icicle, and called the actor who portrayed the character "poor", and stated he "got goose bumps when we saw glimpse at the fate of Clark Kent."
+Anthony Ocasio from ScreenRant went as far as deeming "Absolute Justice" one of the best episodes of Smallville in its nine years of being on the air, writing that "it was wonderful to see that guest characters could be on Smallville with a backstory that's more than the normal "guess who just happened to come to Metropolis".
+He voiced his opinion against the antagonist, Icicle, and called the actor who portrayed the character "poor", and stated he "got goose bumps", regarding his fate at the hands of Clark Kent.